pbc-web/WP-Image-Compress/README.md

 - Compress on Demand
 - Filterable locations for locating the tools
 - Improve the Tool Loader to use less RAM
+- Internationalisation
+- Include required Binaries with the Plugin